joneill129/tic-tac-toe/README.md

 - Add AI so user can play against the computer
 - Add scorebox to keep track of rounds / add ability to reset scorebox
-- Add ability for players to choose if they want X or Y
+- Add ability for players to choose if they want X or O